 Hydroxychloroquine has had a lot of media attention in 2020 due to interest in the drug as a potential treatment for COVID-19.
 You can read more about this HERE.

-If your prescribing doctor requires more information, they can contact Blackrock Pharmaceuticals:
+If your GP or pharmacy is experiencing difficulty or requires more information, they can contact Blackrock Pharmaceuticals:

 Phone: 0115 9890841